DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-7.md

 2. Being accountable and responsible for personal data - Staff understand that they must handle information responsibly and are accountable for deliberate or avoidable breaches.
 3. Regular data security training - All staff complete annual data security training and must pass a mandatory test.
 Local authorities must support their staff in understanding data security.
 4. Access to child, family and social worker personal data - Personal data can only be accessed by staff who need it, and access is removed when it is no longer required.
-5. Improvement of processes - Processes are reviewed at least once a year to identify and improve processes that have caused data breaches.
+5. Improvement of processes - Processes are reviewed at least once a year to identify and improve processes that may have caused data breaches.
-6. Handling cyber attacks - Cyber-attacks against services are identified and prevented.
+6. Handling cyber attacks - Cyber attacks against services are identified and prevented.
 CareCERT security advice is responded to.
 7. Data security planning - A plan is in place to respond to threats to data security, including data breaches or near misses, tested once a year.
 8. Operating systems are approved and certified - No unsupported operating systems, software or internet browsers are used within the IT estate.
 9. Cyber security planning - A plan is in place for protecting IT systems from cyber threats.
 This should be based on a proven cyber security framework, reviewed once a year.